 In consultation with an advisor and a faculty mentor, students will be required to prepare a plan of study.
 The plan will cover the entire time period of the program, and it will be periodically reviewed with an advisor.
 Students admitted to the integrated degree program will be required to complete any applicable graduate foundation courses or their equivalent undergraduate courses during their junior/senior years.

 Students will be required to pay graduate tuition rates when taking graduate courses.

 Admission Requirements and Procedures

-- Students with junior standing and at least 85 hours of completed coursework in their undergraduate CS degree program may apply for admission consideration into the IUG-CS track.
+- Students pursuing an undergraduate degree in CS with junior standing and at least 85 hours of completed coursework in their undergraduate degree program may apply for admission consideration into the integrated undergraduate /graduate (IUG) program.

 - Interested students will be required to present a portfolio of the following credentials:

 - Two letters of recommendations, at least one from faculty